chevremaudite/zosimos/README.md

 *All this information is subject to change in the future as the project is still in a very early stage*

+## Testing
+Individual engines can be tested using the FAUST online IDE.
+Just upload the .dsp file and the corresponding dependency libs to the editor, compile the .dsp file and the UI should pop up on the bottom of the page.

 ## Architecture
 The editing of all engine, sampler, effects and envelope parameters will be done through pages, allowing to show parameter values on the onboard display.
 Each page is composed of 4 parameters.